 Theory of Mind: Speech Therapy Guide

-Theory of Mind (ToM) is the ability to understand that others have thoughts, beliefs, desires and intentions different from our own.
+The theory of mind (ToM) is the ability to understand that others have thoughts, beliefs, desires, and intentions different from our own.
 It is essential for social communication: understanding misunderstandings, lies, intentions, different perspectives.
 ToM difficulties are central in ASD.

 🧠 Theory of Mind Resources